Become a Sankofa Recovery Health Coach & Make a Difference in Your Community

 Interfaith Community

-The Interfaith Track for Recovery Coaching is a specialized pathway within the Recovery Health Coach Program designed for individuals in faith communities who are committed to addressing addiction with compassion and cultural sensitivity.
-Whether you are a layperson, minister, or faith leader, this track empowers you with the tools and knowledge to support those struggling with addiction and guide them through their recovery journey using a faith-based, culturally responsive approach.
+The Interfaith Track for Recovery Coaching is a self-paced, 15-hour training designed for individuals in faith communities who are committed to responding to addiction with wisdom, empathy, and cultural awareness.
+Whether you are a layperson, clergy member, minister, or a faith-based counselor, this track will equip you with the tools to offer meaningful support to those struggling with addiction—anchored in both spiritual care and recovery-informed practices.

 Why It’s Important